NeluniM/Simple-Billing-System/README.md

    ```bash
    ./billing_system
    ```
-5. Follow the on-screen instructions to:
+5. Follow the prompts to:
-   - Input customer details.
+   - Enter customer details.
    - Add items with their respective prices.

 ---